NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 How is Zoma Hybrid Different?

-The Zoma Hybrid has an overall performance score that is slightly above averge and a price tag that is below average—26% less than the average hybrid.
+The Zoma Hybrid has an overall performance score that is above average and a price tag that is well below average—36% less than the average hybrid.

 Advantages

-Advantages to the Zoma include slightly better cooling performance, lower levels of motion transfer, and the lower than average price tag.
+Advantages to the Zoma include slightly better cooling performance, lower levels of motion transfer, and a lower-than-average price tag.

 Neutral Factors